 - Earned a bachelor’s degree in finance and a master’s degree in business administration from the University of Denver, Daniels College of Business.

-- Chair-elect of the Board of the Hispanic Chamber of Commerce.
+- Officer of the Board of the Hispanic Chamber of Commerce.

 Finance manages financial resources and acts as the disbursing authority for the CEO/Manager.
 The division is responsible for creating long-range financial plans, controlling and disbursing funds, and for planning, developing and administrating water rates, among other duties.
 Finance functions include Accounting, Financial Planning and Performance, Rate Administration, Treasury Operations, Customer Care, and Enterprise Project Management.